oroinc/documentation/user_guide/system_config.rst

 With the Sidebar settings you can enable or disable the left and/or right sidebar to keep your Sticky notes and Task lists.
 By default only the right sidebar is enabled.

-Reports settings
+Reports Settings
 ^^^^^^^^^^^^^^^^

-If the function is enabled, the users can see the SQL request sent to the system for a report.
+If this function is enabled, users can see the SQL request sent to the system for a report.

 |